 If you’re brand-new to volunteering, we suggest reading the guide in its entirety.
 It’s a 15- to 20-minute read and pairs nicely with an IPA.
 For those in a rush, we’ve linked to specific sections below.
 Click and jump!

 Before we jump into the nuts and bolts of volunteering, it’s worth highlighting a few reasons why you might forfeit a Saturday to make 183 PB&Js.
 While this list isn’t exhaustive, it covers most of the reasons we encounter and espouse — in no particular order, of course.

 It’s a race requirement.

 More and more races are requiring participants to volunteer in some capacity.
 This could be through trail stewardship work or spending some number of hours volunteering at another event.
 We fully support this practice and the many ancillary benefits it accrues to the broader trail community.
 While we don’t require volunteering for our shorter distance races, we still donate a portion of race registrations to local trail stewardship organizations.

-Pro tip: if you’re volunteering for a race requirement and need the RD to sign a form, try to approach the RD or Volunteer Coordinator after your shift — or, better yet, the event — is over.
-Chances are they want to truly thank you, and they may not have the bandwidth to do so before the event.
-Oh, and don’t forget your form!
+Pro tip: if you’re volunteering for a race requirement and need the RD to sign a form, try to approach the RD or Volunteer Coordinator after your shift or the event is over.
+Chances are they want to truly thank you, and they may not have the bandwidth to do so in the middle of the action.
+Oh, and don’t forget your form at home!

 It’s a great way to learn about trail running.